Anthony Whishaw

 Anthony Whishaw RA (born 1930) is an English artist and member of the Royal Academy.
-Whishaw claims no association with any particular art movement, stating instead that "each painting and work on paper makes its own separate demands".
 He is also a member of The London Group.

+He was married to the sculptor Jean Gibson until her death in 1991.

 Education

 Whishaw attended Tonbridge School in Kent and went on to study at the Chelsea School of Art (1948–52) and the Royal College of Art (1952–55).
 At the latter, in 1955, he graduated with first class honours, and was awarded the Drawing Prize.
 He is also a recipient of the RCA Travelling scholarship, Abbey Minor Scholarship and Spanish Government Scholarship, where he painted Corrida.

-Exhibitions

-Whishaw's first solo exhibition took place in Madrid in 1956, at the Libreria Abril.
+Work and exhibitions

+Whishaw's first solo exhibition was held at the Libreria Abril, Madrid in 1956.
+Subsequently, he had regular exhibitions at Roland, Browse and Delbanco, London, throughout the 1960s and went on to have numerous solo shows throughout the UK at venues including the ICA, London (1971), the Oxford Gallery, Oxford (1978), Royal Academy of Arts (1986, 1987, 2020), Kettle's Yard, Cambridge (1982) and Barbican Centre (1994).
+He also exhibited in many key group exhibitions from 1952, and has participated regularly in the Whitechapel Open, the Hayward Annual, and the John Moores Painting Prize.
+Whishaw claims no association with any particular art movement, stating instead that "each painting and work on paper makes its own separate demands".

 Memberships

 In 1989 Whishaw was elected to The London Group.
 In 1980 he was elected Associate of the Royal Academy, and in 1989 he became a Royal Academician.
-He was also elected as a member of the Royal West of England Academy in 1992.
+He was also elected as an honorary member of the Royal West of England Academy in 1992.